keithgroup/mbGDML/docs/source/mbe.rst

 We find MBEs are much easier to understand with an example.
 Suppose we want to compute the energy of the following trimer with MP2/def2-TZVP and that this level of theory is intractable.
-Obviously this calculation is possible in a matter of seconds---as the energy is shown below---but just imagine we cannot.
+This calculation is possible in a matter of seconds---as the energy is shown below---but imagine we cannot.

 .. image:: images/mbe-explained/3h2o-energy.png
     :width: 200px